 A company’s positive environmental impact is measured by the extent to which its products, services, suppliers, and decisions promote positive environmental outcomes.
 As noted last year, RStudio scored 3.4 out of a possible 8.9+ points across all Environment impact area questions.

 As a software company, we do not conduct any physical manufacturing, and our marketing, sales, and support models are almost entirely digital – eliminating many of the most common sources of environmental hazards found in business operations.
 Beyond this environmentally-neutral base, RStudio’s positive environmental impact is largely based on our remote-first work culture, which drastically reduces the footprint of our physical workspace, as well as the pollution generated by daily commuting.

 Customer impact is measured by the degree to which a company’s products and/or services deliver social, educational, or environmental value to customers, as well the extent to which company practices serve customer interests in areas such as quality control, data privacy, and customer satisfaction.
-RStudio earned 24.1 out of a possible 25+ points in the customer impact area, with 20.6 of these points awarded for the strong orientation toward education, knowledge-sharing, and skill-building in our products and community contributions.
+As noted last year, RStudio earned 24.1 out of a possible 25+ points in the customer impact area, with 20.6 of these points awarded for the strong orientation toward education, knowledge-sharing, and skill-building in our products and community contributions.

 Apache Arrow, Arrow, Apache, the Apache feather logo, and the Apache Arrow project logo are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.

 RStudio and Shiny are registered trademarks of RStudio, PBC.